 Location of the Accident

 Contact the Colorado State Patrol Central Records Unit for associated costs.
 Payment may be made by check or money order made payable to the Colorado State Patrol or via credit card.
-All requests for records must be submitted on the appropriate Colorado State Patrol Records Request Form.
-Mail the above information, along with a self-addressed, stamped envelope, and payment to the Colorado State Patrol.
+All requests for records must be submitted on the appropriate Colorado State Patrol Records Request Portal.
 For a list of Colorado State Patrol office locations, click here.

 Please note, generally, the accident report will be sufficient for your insurance needs.
 Once an accident investigation is complete, the entire process (submittal, review, corrections, and approval) may take up to ten (10) working days.
 Your copy of the report will be mailed to you as soon as possible after your request and payment has been received.
 To avoid duplicate charges please submit only ONE (1) request form.